Wayzyk/ruby-garage/oop/README.md

 For load files into file - ruby Library.rb
-For download files from file - ruby loading_from_yaml.rb
+For download files from file - change method "download_from_file"